Spectral aspects of the Berezin transform: Spectral gap for quantization

 We refer to \cite{Fin12,Keller16} for a related study of the asymptotic behaviour of the spectrum of certain geometric operators arising in Donaldson's program.

 Let us introduce the following useful notion \cite{D,Fine-lectures}.

-\begin{defin} {\rm Let $(X,\omega)$ be a closed K\"{a}hler manifold.
-Let $L$ be a holomorphic bundle over $X$ equipped with a Hermitian metric $h$ such that the curvature of the corresponding Chern connection equals $-2\pi i\omega$.
-Fix a positive integer $p$ so that the Kodaira map $X \to H^0(X,L^p)$ is an embedding.
-We say that the collection $(X,\omega,L,h,p)$ is {\it balanced} if the corresponding Rawnsley function $R_p$ is constant on $X$. } \end{defin}
+\begin{defin} {\rm Let $(X,\omega)$ be a closed K\"{a}hler manifold, and let $(L,h)$ be a Hermitian holomorphic line bundle over $X$ whose Chern connection has curvature $-2\pi i\omega$.
+Fix a positive integer $p\in\N^*$ so that the Kodaira map $X \to H^0(X,L^p)$ is an embedding.
+We say that the data $(X,L^p,h^p)$ is {\it balanced} if the corresponding Rawnsley function $R_p:X\rightarrow\R$ is constant. } \end{defin}

-Note that for the balanced data $(X,\omega,L,h,p)$ the Berezin transform $\cB_p$ and the $Q_{K,p}$-operator coincide, as well as $\cE_p$ and the $Q_p$-operator.
+Note that for the balanced data $(X,L^p,h^p)$ the Berezin transform $\cB_p$ and the $Q_{K,p}$-operator coincide, as well as $\cE_p$ and the $Q_p$-operator.
 In that case, the result of Theorem \ref{thm-quant} is relevant in \cite[\S\,4.3]{D}.
 We refer the reader to \cite[\S\,4.1]{D} and to \cite[\S\,1.4.1]{Fin10} for an interpretation of these operators in terms of complex geometry of $(X,L^p)$.
-Let us finally mention that the approximation of the heat operator by the $Q_K$-operator has been explored by Lu and Ma in \cite{LM}, and that the analogue of the refined Karabegov-Schlichenmaier expansion of Proposition \ref{KS} for the $Q_K$-operator has been shown by Ma and Marinescu in \cite[Th.6.1]{MM12}.
+Let us finally mention that the approximation of the heat operator by the $Q_K$-operator has been explored by Liu and Ma in \cite{LM07}, and that the analogue of the refined Karabegov-Schlichenmaier expansion of Proposition \ref{KS} for the $Q_K$-operator has been shown by Ma and Marinescu in \cite[Th.\,6.1]{MM12}.
 Some ingredients of their approach are instrumental for us.